ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 Point a parameter at the super mirror components angle.
 Call the parameter `SM_ANGLE`, resulting in the PV `<INSTRUMENT PREFIX>REFL:PARAM:SM_ANGLE` and related PVs, e.g. `:SP` to set and move to the value.

 ```
+# Parameter that is not associated with any component
 VirtualParameter("HEIGHT", "mm")
 ```
 Crates a parameter called `HEIGHT` and has "mm" as a unit of distance.